Why RV Insurance Is Different from Auto Insurance

 What RV Insurance Covers

-A well-structured RV insurance policy goes beyond basic auto coverage.
-Here is what you can expect:
+A good RV insurance policy goes beyond basic auto coverage.
+Here's what you can expect:

 - Collision coverage helps pay to repair or replace your RV after an accident with another vehicle or object.